Jesus warned the disciples to beware of hypocrisy. People do not like hypocrisy in others. But could we ourselves be hypocrites?

 Jesus told His disciples: “Beware of the leaven of the Pharisees, which is hypocrisy.
 For there is nothing covered that will not be revealed, nor hidden that will not be known” (Luke 12:1–2).
 Hypocrisy comes to light sooner or later, and when it does, it is widely spread (v.
 3).

-Hypocrisy is claiming to have moral beliefs and standards but failing to genuinely practice or conform to those standards one’s self.
-Hypocrisy is engaging in the very thing for which one criticizes others.
+Hypocrisy is claiming to have moral beliefs and standards but failing to genuinely practice or conform to those standards yourself.
+Hypocrisy is engaging in the very thing for which you may criticizes others.
 Hypocrisy is, as an old saying goes, failing to “practice what you preach.”

 The Biblical standard for a Christian is extremely high: “Therefore you shall be perfect, just as your Father in heaven is perfect” (Matthew 5:48).
 Jesus Christ was without sin.
 Strive as we might to achieve that standard, we all miss the mark, as we find in Romans 3:23: “…for all have sinned and fall short of the glory of God.”
 But followers of Christ are not hypocrites, because we do not claim to perfectly live up to that standard.
 But our mistakes or potential failures to achieve it do not nullify the standard.
 As commanded, the Christian must keep practicing and striving for perfection.